 - 6 game cards

 Everything you need to pack your Switch for a weekend at the in-laws for the holidays.
 There’s even room left in there for your anxiety meds.

 The Pull-N-Go’s modular design is what really sets it apart from other cases.
 The case is really two cases, fastened together with hook-and-loop fastener.
 (Yes, I mean Velcro, but Velcro is actually a brand name so…)

 The lower, bigger case section is where your big-screen accessories go: the dock, pro controller and cables.
 The upper module is a typical portable Switch case where the console is secured along with your Switch game cards and ear buds.
 The only difference between the top piece of the Pull-N-Go and a regular Switch case is that the entire back of it is covered with the soft side of hook-and-loop fastener.

 In my opinion, that makes for a less-attractive appearance than PDP’s other cases, but the novelty of having it stick right on the top of the case contraption might make up for it.
 It also means that the top of the bigger section of the case is covered with the rough side of the fastener.
 When the two pieces are pulled apart, the noise is incredibly loud.
 RRRRRIIIIP!

 So that’s the gimmick.
-It’s not perfect, but it’s probably the smartest case on the market today.
+It’s certainly not the best Nintendo Switch case, but it’s probably the smartest.
+And there’s nothing else like it.
 The convenience of carrying all of my Switch stuff to my hotel, or to my parents house, then ripping off the top of the case to carry elsewhere, is certainly nice.

 The inside of the lower case is completely modular.
 PDP packed in some soft partitions that hook-and-loop themselves to the inside of the case in any arrangement you desire.
 Higher-end camera cases work the same way, if you’re familiar with those.
 This allows you to rearrange your compartments to store different items you bring along.
 Including those meds we talked about.